To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 In the past, you only had a choice of one sensor type alarm or the other.
 But in the last decade or so, dual sensor smoke alarms hit the market running.
 Dual detectors combine both ionization and photoelectric sensors in a single smoke alarm.

-Experts, like the NFPA and the U.S. Fire Administration (USFA), overwhelmingly agree that a dual smoke detector is by far the safest way to go — or to have both types of single sensor smoke alarms installed in your home.
-For this reason, our top three winners are all dual sensor smoke alarms.
+Experts, like the National Fire Protection Association (NFPA) and the U.S. Fire Administration (USFA), overwhelmingly agree that a dual smoke detector is by far the safest way to go — or to have both types of single sensor smoke alarms installed in your home.
+For this reason, our top three smoke alarm winners are all dual sensor smoke alarms.
 Safety (and simplicity) are our number one priorities for our readers!

 All of our top picks meet nationally recognized UL217 standards, which are widely considered the top-of-the-line safety standards.
 Smoke alarm models that meet UL217 standards score highest in performance and safety.